 Belpre is a somewhat small city located in the state of Ohio.
 With a population of 6,391 people and three constituent neighborhoods, Belpre is the 226th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belpre is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Belpre isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Belpre are a mix of both white- and blue-collar jobs.
 Overall, Belpre is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Belpre who work in office and administrative support (20.40%), sales jobs (13.56%), and healthcare (7.92%).
+There are especially a lot of people living in Belpre who work in office and administrative support (15.48%), sales jobs (12.53%), and healthcare (7.78%).

-The per capita income in Belpre in 2010 was $26,622, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $106,488 for a family of four.
-However, Belpre contains both very wealthy and poor people as well.
+The per capita income in Belpre in 2010 was $25,464, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $101,856 for a family of four.

 The people who call Belpre home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belpre residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Belpre include German, Irish, English, French, and Scottish.
+Important ancestries of people in Belpre include German, Irish, English, Scottish, and French.

 The most common language spoken in Belpre is English.
 Other important languages spoken here include Spanish and Tagalog.